Motion in 2D: Velocity, Speed, Trajectories & Acceleration

 For our ellipse, we found \(v(t) = \sqrt{81 + 63\sin^2(3t)}\).
 To determine when the speed increases or decreases, we do not need to differentiate this complicated expression!

-The trick: the speed \(v\) increases when \(\sin^2(3t)\) increases, which happens when \(|\sin(3t)|\) increases.
-So we just graph \(|\sin(3t)|\) and read off where it is rising or falling.
+The key observation: the speed \(v\) increases when \(\sin^2(3t)\) increases, which occurs when \(|\sin(3t)|\) increases.
+It therefore suffices to graph \(|\sin(3t)|\) and identify where it is increasing or decreasing.

 The gray dashed curve is \(\sin(3t)\).
 The blue curve is \(|\sin(3t)|\) – obtained by “flipping” the negative parts upward.
 Notice the sharp cusps where the function hits zero.
 The speed is increasing wherever the blue curve is rising.